Rosuav/MustardMine/README.md

   the same JSON format as is in the backup file, so you can cherry-pick from there too.
 * Sort tags client-side.
 Currently refreshing the page will change the order.
+* Permit over-long tweets to be sent in pieces.
+When the scheduled time hits, send the tweet pieces (split on any whitespace? prioritize newline??) and chain them as replies, which currently isn't possible in the MM UI.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.